hannah-bakker/FLP-spatialpattern/README.md

   - example_convex_hull.png: Convex hull used to approximate the area for the hypothesis test on the underlying spatial pattern used in InferSpatial.py
   - capa1.png: spatial point pattern estimated with GetCoordinates.py for capa1.json
   - YAN-2012: plots for 20 benchmark instances presented in
-  - DEL-1991: plots for 57 benchmark instances presented in Delmaire, H. and Diaz, J. A. and Fernandez, E. and Ortega, M.: Reactive Grasp And Tabu Search Based Heuristics For The Single Source Capacitated Plant                 Location Problem.
-INFOR: Information Systems and Operational Research 37(3):194—225 (1999). doi:10.1080/03155986.1999.11732381 2
+  - DEL-1991: plots for 57 benchmark instances presented in *Delmaire, H. and Diaz, J. A. and Fernandez, E. and Ortega, M.: Reactive Grasp And Tabu Search Based Heuristics For The Single Source Capacitated Plant                 Location Problem.
+INFOR: Information Systems and Operational Research 37(3):194—225 (1999). doi:10.1080/03155986.1999.11732381*
   - HOL-1999: plots for 71 benchmark instances presented in
   - BEA-1989-s: plots for 36 small benchmark instances presented in
   - BEA-1989-l: plots for 12 large benchmark instances presented in